HomeMarketingWhat is a Marketing Plan?

 Did you know?
 According to Lilach Bullock’s research, businesses with integrated marketing plans see 3x better budget effectiveness compared to those managing channels separately.

-People—your team and customer-facing staff—embody your brand.
+People, your team and customer-facing staff, embody your brand.
 Their knowledge, attitude, and service quality affect customer perception more than any advertisement.
 Invest in training and culture.

-But beware analysis paralysis.
+Beware analysis paralysis.
 Perfect data doesn’t exist.
 Make decisions with 80% confidence rather than waiting for 100% certainty.
 Speed often beats precision in marketing.

-Measuring Success and ROI
+Measuring success and ROI

 Return on Marketing Investment (ROMI) proves your worth.
 Revenue generated minus marketing cost, divided by marketing cost, multiplied by 100.
 Positive ROMI justifies budget increases.

-Analytics Tools and Platforms
+Analytics tools and platforms

 Google Analytics remains foundational.
 Free, powerful, and constantly improving.
 Track website behaviour, conversion paths, and attribution.
 Most businesses use 10% of its capabilities.